collective/collective.developermanual/source/functionality/collections.rst

 Introduction
 ------------

 ..
-Note:: In Plone 4.2, old style collections have been replaced with new style collections, featuring a vastly improved user interface and de-coupling from the ATTopic content type (i.e. they no longer use ATTopic).
+Note:: In Plone 4.2, old style collections have been replaced with new style collections, featuring a vastly improved user interface and a de-coupling from the ATTopic content type (i.e. they no longer use ATTopic).

 They are useful to generate different listings.